 What type of bike do I need?

-We recommend that you use a medium to large capacity dual purpose / adventure style bike.
-We support any make and model of motorcycle.
-Our Support Crew ride the Triumph Tiger 800XCA or Triumph Explorer XCA.
-We also have extensive experience with the BMW GS range, having ridden them for over 15 years.
+Our expeditions are designed so that you can use your own motorcycle.
+We recommend that you use a dual purpose / adventure style bike.
+We support any make and model.
+Our Support Crew ride the Triumph Tiger 900 Rally Pro or Triumph Tiger 1200 Rally Explorer.
+We also have extensive experience with the BMW GS motorcycle range, having ridden them for over 15 years.
 What is important is that you have a reliable and robust bike that you are comfortable riding and has been fully serviced prior to the start and has new tyres.

 What riding experience do I need?